melsman/mlkit/papers.md

 Science, University of Copenhagen.
 April 1997.
 There is a newer version of this document - see above. [bibtex](/pdf/mlkit2.bibtex.txt).

+* Niels Hallenberg. __A Region Profiler for a Standard ML compiler based on Region Inference__.
+Student Project.
+Department of Computer Science, University of Copenhagen.
+June 1996.

 * Martin Elsman and Niels Hallenberg. __An Optimizing Backend for the ML Kit Using a Stack of Regions__.
 Student Project.
 Department of Computer Science, University of Copenhagen.
 July 1995. [pdf](/pdf/backend.pdf).

+* Mads Tofte and Jean-Pierre Talpin. __A Theory of Stack Allocation in Polymorphically Typed Languages__.
+Technical Report 93/15.
+Department of Computer Science, University of Copenhagen.
+1993.

+* Lars Birkedal, Nick Rothwell, Mads Tofte and David N. Turner. __The ML Kit (Version 1)__.
+Technical Report 93/14.
+Department of Computer Science, University of Copenhagen.
+1993.

 ### Notes

 * Martin Elsman. __Polymorphism and Unification of Cyclic Terms__.
 Note on unification of terms.
 Computer Science Division, University of California, Berkeley.
 July 1999. [pdf](/pdf/termunify.pdf).

-* Martin Elsman. __Separate Compilation and Cut-off Incremental Recompilation__.
-Note on implementing separate compilation and cut-off incremental recompilation in the TIL Standard ML compiler.
-Work done while at Department of Computer Science, University of Copenhagen.
-May 1997. [pdf](/pdf/til_sep.pdf).

 * Martin Elsman. __Optimising Typed Programs__.
 Department of Computer
 Science, University of Copenhagen (DIKU).
 January 1998.
 Note on